Core care

 Maintenance

-Use a balanced fertilizer during the growing season and pause when growth slows.
-About every 12-24 days, adjusting for season and drying speed.
+A practical check: use a balanced fertilizer in the growing season, then pause when growth slows.
+About every 12-24 days for Round-Leaf Calathea, adjusting for season and drying speed.

-Clean foliage gently whenever dust builds up so the leaves can photosynthesize efficiently.
+Wipe foliage gently when dust builds up so leaves can keep working efficiently.

 Environment

-Keep temperatures stable and protect the plant from sharp swings, frost, or direct heat.
+A practical check: keep temperatures steady and protect from sharp swings, frost, and direct heat blasts.

 Round-Leaf Calathea originates from tropical forests of Bolivia and remains tied to those ecological conditions in cultivation.
 In ecological terms, it thrives in warm understory or open tropical habitats with seasonal rainfall and stands out for its striped foliage.
-Cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
+In practice, cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
 The ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
 That blend of appearance and reliability keeps it relevant in both beginner collections and more curated plant setups.

 Large, round leaves with silver-green stripes make it one of the most striking Calatheas.